akeneo/pim-community-dev/TESTING.md

 ## About

 This document aims to help the writing of tests in the PIM.
-It's the result of trainings and workshops we had with [Matthias Noback](https://matthiasnoback.nl/) around this topic.
+It's the result of training sessions and workshops we had with [Matthias Noback](https://matthiasnoback.nl/) around this topic.
 This guide applies for both backend and frontend applications.

 ## Types of tests